-AAG requires that all J-1 program participants complete a Monthly Check In for each month of your program.
-For example, if your program begins in June and ends in September, you will need to complete a monthly Check-In for July, August and September.
+AAG requires that all exchange program participants complete a Monthly Check In for each month of your program.
+This process must be completed before the 20th day of each month.
+For example, if your program begins in June and ends in September, you will need to complete a monthly Check-In before July 20th, August 20th, and September 20th.

-Per the J-1 regulations for Summer Work Travel, failure to complete a monthly Check-In may result in termination of your program.
-Termination of your program means that your J1 program is ended negatively and you are required to return home.
+Per U.S. Department of State regulations for Summer Work Travel program, failure to complete a monthly Check-In may result in termination of your program.
+Termination of your program means that your exchange program is ended negatively and you are required to return home.
 Termination may have a negative effect on your U.S. immigration record, and participants whose status has been terminated may find it difficult to receive future visas.
 We track responses to Intern, Trainee and Teachers as well and want to hear from each of you every month.